redis/redis/src/modules/TYPES.md

 * `rdb_save` is called when saving data to the RDB file.
 * `aof_rewrite` is called when the AOF is being rewritten, and the module needs to tell Redis what is the sequence of commands to recreate the content of a given key.
 * `digest` is called when `DEBUG DIGEST` is executed and a key holding this module type is found.
 Currently this is not yet implemented so the function ca be left empty.
+* `mem_usage` is called when the `MEMORY` command ask for the total memory consumed by a specific key, and is used in order to get the amount of bytes used by the module value.
 * `free` is called when a key with the module native type is deleted via `DEL` or in any other mean, in order to let the module reclaim the memory associated with such a value.

 Ok, but *why* modules types require a 9 characters name?